Theodor488/EventPlannerApi/README.md

 # EventPlannerApi

-EventPlannerApi is a RESTful API for creating and managing events, built using ASP.NET Core, Entity Framework Core, and JWT-based authentication.
-The API allows users to create, update, delete, and retrieve events while ensuring proper role-based authorization and validation.
+EventPlannerApi is a RESTful API for creating, managing, and registering for events, built using ASP.NET Core, Entity Framework Core, and JWT-based authentication.
+The API allows users to login and create their own events, register for existing events, and update/delete owned events.

 ## Features

 - **JWT Authentication**: Secures the API with JWT tokens, allowing only authenticated users to perform certain actions.
 - **Role-Based Authorization**: Restricts access to updating or deleting events to admins or event hosts.
-- **CRUD Operations**: Provides endpoints to create, read, update, and delete events.
+- **CRUD Operations**: Provides endpoints to create, read, update, register/rsvp for and delete events.
 - **Validation**: Ensures proper data input through model validation.
 - **Swagger Integration**: Interactive API documentation and testing HTTP request methods via a web-based UI.